A1Liu/ted/README.md

   and ideally more stuff in the future
 - BTree Garbage collection
 - Make graphics cross platform maybe?
-- Syntax highlighting; probably just make something super duper simple
+- More advanced syntax highlighting; scopes, more context info, more generic kinds of rules
 - Find and replace
 - Switch to straight-line code as much as physically possible
 - Multiple canvases on the web